 Top 10 Things You Need To Know About Distributions From Your Retirement Account

-And whether you’re getting ready to retire or you have a long way to go until you can, the information below can benefit everyone!
-Let’s start with distributions from traditional IRA’s and 401k’s.
-(If you have either a Roth IRA or Roth 401k, you can skip to number 6 on the list below)
+And whether you’re getting ready to retire or you have a long way to go until you can, the information below can benefit everyone.
+Let’s start with distributions from traditional IRAs and 401ks.
+The first five questions will relate to these traditional accounts.
+If you have either a Roth account (IRA or 401k), you can skip to number 6 on the list below.

 A distribution from your traditional IRA or 401k before you reach the age of 59 1/2 will cause a 10% early withdrawal penalty on the money distributed.
 And yes, you’re paying taxes too, so you’re losing a big chunk of money if you withdrawal early.